pbudzik/bytecask/README.md

 * Data files - files that contain the actual data
 * Merge - depending on update/delete intensity more and more space is occupied, so merge operation compacts data as well as merges files into one
-* Hint files - when files are merged to one file a hint file is produced out of the new file being a persisted index, so later the index can be rebuilt w/o processing the data file
+* Hint files - when files are merged to one file a "hint file" is produced out of the new file being a persisted index, so later the index can be rebuilt w/o processing the data file (however anyway can be built)

 ### Benchmark ####